apache/solr/solr/packaging/test/README.md

  The `--tests` option may be repeated to select multiple test files to run.
  Wildcarding or specifying individual test methods is currently not supported.

-Tests do not currently randomize ports or directories, so they cannot be run in parallel.
+Most tests use a random port, but the examples use hardcoded ports.
+For this reason, tests cannot be run in parallel.
 They may also fail if you already have an external cluster up.

 ## Writing Tests